Searching for the best Bali 5 day itinerary?

 The currency used in Bali is the Indonesian Rupiah (IDR).
 These are the rough exchange rates (updated for 2023):

 I would never carry on me a lot of cash because ATMs in Bali are widely available.
 When travelling, I always use a prepaid travel card (in the UK we have Monzo card) with free cash withdrawal around the world which is really handy!

-Most western countries can get a free 30 days visa on arrival.
-But double-check visa exemption policy for your nationality before you book your trip.
+Most Western countries can get a free 30-day visa on arrival.
+But double-check the visa exemption policy for your nationality before you book your trip.